Resilience engineering

 Because incidents often involve unforeseen challenges, resilience engineering researchers often use incident analysis as a research method.

 Resilience engineering symposia

-The first symposium on resilience engineering was held in October 2004 in Soderkoping, Sweden.
+The first symposium on resilience engineering was held in October 2004 in Söderköping, Sweden.
 It brought together fourteen safety science researchers with an interest in complex systems.

 A second symposium on resilience engineering was held in November 2006 in Sophia Antipolis, France.
 The symposium had eighty participants.
 The Resilience Engineering Association, an association of researchers and practitioners with an interest in resilience engineering, continues to hold bi-annual symposia.

 These symposia led to a series of books being published (see Books section below).

 Themes

 This section discusses aspects of the resilience engineering perspective that are different from traditional approaches to safety.

 Normal work leads to both success and failure

-The resilience engineering perspective assumes that the nature of work which people do within a system that contributes to an accident is fundamentally the same as the work that people do that contributes to successful outcomes.
+The resilience engineering perspective assumes that the nature of work that people do within a system that contributes to an accident is fundamentally the same as the work that people do that contributes to successful outcomes.
 As a consequence, if work practices are only examined after an accident and are only interpreted in the context of the accident, the result of this analysis is subject to selection bias.